inyokaproject/inyoka/docs/installation.rst

 You can also use another password, but you should keep the *admin* username because it will be used in some test files.
-It is also advisable to use that mail adress in order to be able to test notifications, see :ref:`testing notifications <test-notifies>`.
+It is also advisable to use that mail address in order to be able to test notifications, see :ref:`testing notifications <test-notifies>`.

-Note: If you want to change settings in the admin's control panel, you need to set the email adress to ``admin@localhost.local`` to not raise an error.
+Note: If you want to change settings in the admin's control panel, you need to set the email address to ``admin@localhost.local`` to not raise an error.
 The email address is then automatically set back to ``admin@localhost``.

 Now you can create the real test data: